Welcome to chaoskaiser72's Perfect NScript Class!

 NScripts consist of a define block, which contains setting commands that affect the whole game, and a game block, which contains the game and all subroutines thereof.
 The barest essentials to make a game run are as follows:

-;gameid [your game name] *define ;;;the define block can be empty as long as it exists, but you'll want to make use of it game *start `Now here in the game block, you give the game some text to display,@ `and a line/page break so that the engine won't close immediately.\
+;gameid [your game name] *define ;the define block can be empty so long as it exists, but you'll want to make use of it game *start `Now here in the game block, you give the game some text to display,@ `and a line/page break so that the engine won't close immediately after.\

 The engine will close without an error if it reaches the end of the file with no further instruction.
 As you can see, the barest basics of (O)NScripter development are as simple as can be, and in sections to come, you will learn how to display images, use effects, create branching choices, and script your very own graphical menu.